cristiano-nicolau/digital_shift/README.md

 E-commerce has become a major player in the retail landscape, especially in sectors like electronics, where online shopping has seen significant growth.

-In recent years, the competition among retailers in Portugal as Worten, Fnac, Rádio Popular, El Corte Inglés, and MediaMarkt has intensified.
+In recent years, the competition among retailers in Portugal as Worten, Fnac, Rádio Popular, El Corte Inglés, Pc Diga and Staples has intensified.
 This competition has driven changes in both the types of products offered and the functionalities of their respective platforms, shaping the way consumers interact with online shopping.

 By analyzing historical data from Arquivo.pt, it is possible to explore the evolution of these e-commerce platforms, providing insights into how product offerings and platform features have developed over time.